Luan-N/nu-quick-search/README.md

 4. Click **Load unpacked**
 5. Select the project folder (or `dist/` if applicable)

+---

 ## Usage

+* Highlight text and right-click → search instantly
-* Click the extension icon
+* Or open the extension popup and enter a title manually

-* Enter your search query
-* Instantly search NovelUpdates
+---

 ## Tech Stack